cdkodi/shopifyblog/TECH_ARCHITECTURE.md

   content_goals TEXT[],
   keywords TEXT[],
   notes TEXT,
+  content_template TEXT, -- New: Direct template selection style_preferences JSONB,
-  status TEXT NOT NULL DEFAULT 'active' CHECK (status IN ('active', 'archived')), created_at TIMESTAMPTZ DEFAULT NOW(), updated_at TIMESTAMPTZ DEFAULT NOW()
+  status TEXT NOT NULL DEFAULT 'active' CHECK (status IN ('active', 'generated', 'published', 'archived')), used_at TIMESTAMPTZ, -- New: Tracks when topic was used for generation created_at TIMESTAMPTZ DEFAULT NOW(), updated_at TIMESTAMPTZ DEFAULT NOW()
 );